 The good news: most home insurance covers solar panels

 Once a rooftop solar panel system is installed on your home, it is considered part of your home under most home insurance plans.
-That means that – in most cases – covering your solar panels under your home insurance won’t create the need for a special add-on (or “rider”), won’t change your plan, and won’t increase your premiums.
+That means that – in many cases – covering your solar panels under your home insurance won’t create the need for a special add-on (or “rider”), won’t change your plan, and won’t increase your premiums.
 That being said, every insurance policy is different, which is why you should still call your insurance company to confirm that your PV panels are covered.

 While your home insurance likely covers your solar panels, there are a few things to keep in mind: